 Repeat positive affirmations

 Repeating affirmations reduces anxiety, boosts positivity, and enhances feelings of self-worth.
-For example, try repeating "I embrace peace and calm" or "I am worthy of rest".
+For this outcome, try repeating "I embrace peace and calm" or "I am worthy of relaxation".

 -